corda/corda/docs/source/quickstart-build.rst

                 }
             }

-21. To finish the initiators ``call()`` function, other parties must sign the transaction.
+21. To finish the initiator's ``call()`` function, other parties must sign the transaction.
 Add the following code to send the transaction to the other relevant parties:

     .. container:: codeset